 If you are looking for a different sector or benchmark to invest in that is less volatile but still provides your needed rate of return, you are unfortunately out of luck.

-While it is nice to see only two years with negative returns, in most cases, bonds aren’t going to offer you the return you need over the course of 40 years to save enough money for retirement or reach your financial goals.
+While it is nice to see only two years with negative returns, in most cases, bonds aren’t going to offer you the return you need over 40 years.

 And even though there are few negative return years for bonds, it looks like we are entering a new period for stocks and bonds.